Coat of Arms of Albania Coat of Arms of Albania

 Location of Albania (33,021 bytes) Map of Albania (12,501 bytes)

+Invaded by Fascist Italy on 7th April 1939 (NB: before the official start of World War 2), the country remained occupied by Italians (not Germans) until the disintegration of the Italian Fascist state in late August 1943.
+Then and only then was Albania occupied by the Wehrmacht.
 Communist partisans, supplied with weapons air-dropped by British forces, gained control of southern Albania from January 1944 onwards.
 On 24th May 1944 the communists met to organise an Albanian government; Enver Hoxha became chairman of the Executive Committee and Supreme Commander of the National Liberation Movement.
 Hence the date on the old Coat-of-Arms of Albania.

+German forces withdrew from the capital, Tirana, in November 1944 whereupon the communists took full and unopposed control.
+Albania became a communist state (the Socialist People’s Republic of Albania) which was dominated by Enver Hoxha until his death in 1985.
 Hoxha himself was a militant atheist who took pride in his attempts to create the modern world’s first truly atheist state.
 From 1967, all forms of public worship were banned - both Muslim and Christian.
-It must be presumed that religious circumcisions ceased in consequence; parents are unlikely to have risked such evidence of religious affiliation being discovered, for example, during a school medical.
 An amendment to the country’s Penal Code in 1977 imposed prison sentences of three to ten years for "religious propaganda and the production, distribution, or storage of religious literature".
 No Bibles or copies of the Holy Koran existed legally and former places of worship were stripped of their religious artefacts and converted to other uses.

-Circumcision rates in Albania today
+Circumcision in Albania today

 Acknowledgements